mark-greene/docker-102/README.md

 The first time you will need to Sign In with admin/admin.
 You can then set the admin password and create users.

 ### Self-signed certs
-The certs are examples for my local development machine `mark-dev`.
+The certs are examples for my local development machine `mark`.
 You will need to replace them with your own certs.

 Use openssl to generate the certs.
 ```